1Darc/1Darc/README.md

 ---

-> Every system speaks in layers.
-Most only listen to the top one.
+> // Every dependency is a decision.
+Every binary, a debt.
-> I work the rest.
+> // fck big tech · own your stack

 ---